dgoulet-tor/arti/README.md

 `tor-llcrypto`: Wrappers and re-imports of cryptographic code that Tor needs in various ways.
-Other crates should use this crate, and not actually use any crypto crates directly
+Other crates should use this crate, and not actually use any crypto crates directly.

 `tor-bytes`: Byte-by-byte encoder and decoder functions and traits.
 We use this to safely parse cells, certs, and other byte-oriented things.